cjprybol/reproducibility-via-singularity/README.md

   - CPU = 1
   - available disk space ~ 1 GB

-Run this code on a linux-based operating system with singularity installed and in the `$PATH`
+Run this code on a linux-based operating system with Singularity installed and in the `$PATH`
 ```bash
 git clone https://github.com/cjprybol/reproducibility-via-singularity.git
 cd reproducibility-via-singularity